artefactual/automation-tools/README.md

 3. Create a transfer source for the automation-tools in the storage service:

     You can use an existing transfer source, or set up a new one.
 For Docker environments the standard transfer source is `$HOME/.am/ss-location-data/`.

+    _Note_: If you run Docker as `sudo` the `.am` folder is owned by the root user.
+To use this folder you might want to change the folder permissions of `.am`.

 4. Your default script should be configured along the lines of this: